Ishusneha/Naami_Assignments/README.md

 ## Data Organization

-- Input data should be placed in the `src/data/` directory
+- Input data should be placed in the root directory
 - Results will be saved in the `src/results/` directory
 - Each script creates its own subdirectory for outputs